princessmaximacenter/GI_InteractionTests/wesme/README.md

-# Run Permutation test, local and on hpc
+# Run WeSME test, local and on hpc

 Copy the **wesme** folder to your local machine or high performance cluster (hpc).
 The WeSME test is written in Python.
 To run the WeSME test, Python 2.7 and additional modules need to be installed.
 The file `requirements.txt` lists the modules and their versions: